thombashi/sqlitebiter/docs/pages/usage/common.rst

       -h, --help     Show this message and exit.

     Commands:
+      configure  Configure the following application settings:...
       file       Convert tabular data within...
-      gs    Convert Google Sheets to a SQLite database... url   Fetch data from a URL and convert data to a...
+      gs         Convert a spreadsheet in Google Sheets to a... url        Scrape tabular data from a URL and convert...